IanEscober/ianescober.github.io/_posts/2020-01-14-design-patterns-secrets-creational.md

 # Creational Patterns
 ## Abstract Factory - [example](https://github.com/IanEscober/DesignPatterns/tree/master/src/AbstractFactory)
 ### When
-- A system should be independent of how its products are created, composed, and represented.
+- A system needs to seperate the creation, composition, and represetation of its products.
-- A system should be configured with one of multiple families of products.
+- A system produces products from various groups.
-- A family of related product objects is designed to be used together, and you need to enforce this constraint.
+- A group of related products is used and needs to be together.
-- You want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.
+- You want to hide the implementation of a library of products.
 ### Effects
-- It isolates concrete classes.
+- It encapsulates concrete classes.
-- It makes exchanging product families easy.
+- It simplifies the product groups replacement.
-- It promotes consistency among products.
+- It enforces consistency among products.
-- Supporting new kinds of products is difficult.
+- It adds difficulty to supporting new product groups.
 ### Relationships
 - Often implemented with __Factory Method__
 - Often implemented with __Prototype__